unode/deep-learning-intro/CONTRIBUTING.md

 # Contributing

+This lesson is part of The Carpentries Incubator.
 [The Carpentries][c-site] ([Software Carpentry][swc-site], [Data Carpentry][dc-site], and [Library Carpentry][lc-site]) are open source projects,
 and we welcome contributions of all kinds: new lessons,